gpscal/trading_llm_bot/README.md

 # Trading LLM Bot

-An advanced AI-powered cryptocurrency trading bot that combines traditional technical analysis with cutting-edge LLM (Large Language Model) intelligence for automated trading on multiple exchanges.
+An advanced AI-powered cryptocurrency trading bot that combines traditional technical analysis with cutting-edge LLM (Large Language Model) intelligence for automated trading on Kraken.
 Originally designed for Solana (SOL) trading, the bot has evolved to support multi-coin trading including Bitcoin (BTC) and Solana (SOL).

 ## 🚀 Key Features